damwhit/git_flow_class/README.md

 5. After someone else has reviewed and signed off on the feature, you can merge it into master
 6. Once it is merged and pushed to ‘master’, you can and should deploy immediately

-It's useful to think of branches like Ruby methods: they should be small, have descriptive names and implement a single feature.
+It's useful to think of branches like JavaScript functions: they should be small, have descriptive names and implement a single feature.
 Use branches for the small features that you can implement quickly.

 When your feature is complete, don't just merge it into master—submit a pull request and let someone from your team review your code.